 The hospice provider is responsible for ensuring that the long-term care prior approval process has been completed and that the Medicaid beneficiary is approved for nursing facility or ICF/IID level of care.
 This process can be completed by the hospice or through arrangement with the facility, hospital discharge planner, physician, or other sources.
-Hospice Medicaid beneficiaries in nursing or ICF/IID facilities shall meet the same level of care requirements as other Medicaid nursing facility beneficiaries.
-The hospice agency shall retain a copy of the NC Medicaid Long Term Care Form FL-2 or IID-2, as applicable, in the Medicaid beneficiary's records on site at the hospice agency.
+A hospice Medicaid beneficiary in a nursing or ICF/IID facility shall meet the same level of care requirements as other Medicaid nursing facility beneficiaries.
+The hospice provider shall retain a copy of the NC Medicaid Long Term Care Form FL-2 or IID-2, as applicable, in the Medicaid beneficiary's records on site at the hospice provider.